nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

    LWM2M Carrier library sample.
    LWM2M_CARRIER_EVENT_REGISTERED

-The device is now registered to an LwM2M server, and the server can interact with it.
+The device is now registered to an LwM2M Server, and the server can interact with it.
 If you used your own custom server as described in :ref:`server_setup_lwm2m_carrier`, you can try reading and observing the available resources.

 If you connected to the carrier (test) servers or live (production) servers, reach out to your mobile network operator to learn about how to proceed with certification tests or normal operation, respectively.